3DWeb-cc/webgl-workshop/README.md

 +   Use transformations (translate, rotate, scale) with 3D objects
 +   Make an interactive scene with OrbitControls
 +   Grouping objects: the scene graph

+## Saturday, June 13th - working with materials!
 +   Load custom geometry using COLLADA file format

-## Saturday, June 13th
++   Modifying custom geometries iterating the scene graph
 +   Change material's color using _diffuse_ property
 +   Make transparent materials with _opacity_
 +   Load custom textures and apply them to the materials